cloudify-cosmo/docs.getcloudify.org/content/workflows/creating-your-own-workflow.md

 {{% /gsWarning %}}

 {{% gsNote title="Note" %}}
 Neither *standard workflows* nor *graph-based workflows* have any control over force-cancellation requests.
-Any workflow execution which was issued with such a request will be terminated immediately, while any tasks related to the execution which might have been running at the moment of termination will continue to run until they're over.
+Any workflow execution which was issued with a force-cancellation request will be terminated immediately, while any tasks related to the execution which might have been running at the moment of termination will continue to run until they're over.
 {{% /gsNote %}}